 Regardless, taking time to remember the benefits of autism will do wonders when you’re struggling to embrace autism.

-If you’re looking for a safe space of other parents on a journey toward understanding, accepting, and embracing autism, you can enter your information below to join Embracing Autism on Facebook!
+If you’re looking for a safe space with other parents on a journey toward understanding, accepting, and embracing autism, you can enter your information below to join Embracing Autism on Facebook!